 Is the noun singular or plural?

-In English, we use the definite article "the" before all nouns, whether they are singular or plural, but Italian has different forms.
+In English, we use the definite article the before all nouns, whether they are singular or plural—for example, we can say the plate but also the plates—but Italian has different forms.

 For the definite articles in Italian, you’ll use a singular form with singular nouns and a plural form with plural nouns.

 But for indefinite articles, there are only singular forms in Italian.
-That's because a different kind of article, called the partitive, is used for plurals—just like in English we say a cappuccino but some cappuccinos.
+That’s because a different kind of article, called the partitive, is used for plurals—kind of like how we say a cappuccino but some cappuccinos in English.

 - Singular articles: il, lo, la, l’, un, uno, una, un’